livetrails/targetjs/README.md

 The following example demonstrates both declarative and imperative approaches.
 In the `animateLeftToRight` target, two imperative targets move a square across the screen from left to right.
 Once both `x` and `y` targets are completed, `animateLeftToRight` is considered complete.
 The `animateRightToLeft` target executes next because it is postfixed with `$$`, forming a pipeline that starts when the preceding target finishes.
-Similarly, the `repeat` target executes when `animateLeftToRight` completes, reactivating the animation pipeline and allowing the animation to continue indefinitely.
+Similarly, the `waitOneSecond` target executes when `animateLeftToRight` completes, introducing a 1-second pause.
+After that, `repeat` is executed, reactivating the animation pipeline and allowing the animation to continue indefinitely.

 ![declarative example](https://targetjs.io/img/declarative3.gif)